 The use of teams also began to increase because advances in technology have resulted in more complex systems that require contributions from multiple people across the organization.
 Overall, team-based organizations have more motivation and involvement, and teams can often accomplish more than individuals.
-Cannon-Bowers, J. A., & Salas, E. (2001, February).
+Cannon-Bowers, J. A. and Salas, E. (2001, February).
 Team effectiveness and competencies.
-In W. Karwowski (Ed.), International encyclopedia of ergonomics and human factors (p.
-1383).
-Boca Raton, FL: CRC Press.
+In W. Karwowski (Ed.), International encyclopedia of ergonomics and human factors (1383).
+London: CRC Press.
 It is no wonder organizations are relying on teams more and more.